bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 Throughout the async module this week, students will use state management to do the following:

-* Use the React Context API to implement a Redux-like store to manage state globally.
+* Use the React Context API to implement a Redux-like store to manage state globally
-* Write Redux-like actions and reducers with the necessary tests in place.
+* Write Redux-like actions and reducers with the necessary tests in place
-* Use global state across multiple React components.
+* Use global state across multiple React components
-* Write reducers that update and delete array items.
+* Write reducers that update and delete array items
 * Use IndexedDB within a React component
-* Generate a checkout session with the Stripe API.
+* Generate a checkout session with the Stripe API
-* Use the `useLazyQuery` Hook to handle delayed requests.
+* Use the `useLazyQuery` Hook to handle delayed requests

 **Reminder:** If students need help with an async activity, encourage them to attend Office Hours for help!
 If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.